salamon1470/web_project_4/README.md

 **About**

-This is website is a platform meant for users to upload their pictures and share them with friends and people all around the world
+This website is a platform meant for users to upload their pictures and share them with friends and people all around the world

 **Specs**